AdguardTeam/CodeGuidelines/Go/Text.md

     code right now as well as generally.

  *  <a href="#li-0569cfab" id="li-0569cfab" name="li-0569cfab">§</a>
-    Use double spacing between sentences to make sentence borders more clear.
+    Double spacing between sentences may be used in code comments to make sentence borders more clear.
+In human-facing documentation (Markdown, etc.), prefer single spacing.

  *  <a href="#li-1a435693" id="li-1a435693" name="li-1a435693">§</a>
     Use the serial comma (a.k.a.
 Oxford comma) to improve comprehension,